Agoric/documentation/main/ertp/guide/README.md

 whose values have to be non-negative integers represented as BigInts (thus the appended "n" on that `value`).

 Manipulating payment and other amounts, such as depositing and withdrawing assets from a purse, all require adding and subtracting digital assets.
 You may also want to compare amount values.
-ERTP uses `amountMath` methods for all these operations.
+ERTP uses the `amountMath` library for all these operations.

 - **[AmountMath](./amount-math.md)**:
-  Methods to do math operations on `amounts`.
+  A library for doing math operations on `amounts`

 The `brand` is a very important component.
 Most ERTP objects work with or on one specific `brand`.
 In fact, instances of these next three components all only work on one `brand`.
 Note also that their